reasonwithoutrestraint/site/mkdocs/docs/Original/Metaethics/Rational Psychology.md

 However, it doesn't seem that this is what we're doing when we deliberate.
 It seems we're figuring out what to do, we're searching for an answer to a practical problem, not trying to discover what we would do in some far off circumstances.

-Further, there are two problems with general mind-to-world fit strategies:
+Further, there are problems with general mind-to-world fit strategies:

 - They cannot account for degenerate idealized counterparts.
 What if a fully idealized counterpart, A+, desired that his less idealized counterpart, A, do something that he didn't have reason to do.
 What if A+ was viscious?
 The only way to avoid this conclusion is by assuming that some desire or concern for the sake of others is somehow constitutive of a fully rational agent.
 But this seems dubious.
 This is especially dubious for theories that allow any non-self-defeating desire in principle to be rational.
 Smith thinks that something like this might be constitutive of a fully rational agent.
 But these seem like poor candidates for an analysis as they are assuming substantive desires as being rational in their analysis.
 - They cannot account for rationality in general.
 Take an analysis of reasons for belief.
 A world-to-mind fit analysis might say "A judges that he has normative reason to believe X in C iff he believes that an idealized version of himself, A+, would desire that A believed X in C".
 But this certainly does not seem to be true.
 Let's assume A+ is concerned ultimately with the welfare of A above all else (which is a dubious assumption as mentioned earlier).
 Then this certainly makes it possible for there to be cases where A+ desires that A believes X even though A has normative reason to not believe X, e.g. if believing X made A's life worse, even though it was justified.
 Theories about the direct beliefs of A+ (i.e. "A judges that he has normative reason to believe X iff he believes that an idealized version of himself, A+, would believe X in those circumstances") fail because (1) insofar as the idealization involves full information, this is flawed because the reasons to hold a belief are not determined by the truth of that belief, and (2) insofar as the idealization involves full rationality, it is circular.
+- It seems conceivable that an agent could believe that they would do X under any circumstance C without judging themselves to have a normative reason to X.